JG-silv/JG-silv/README.md

 ---

-### 📫 Como me encontrar
+### 📫 How to find me

 - GitHub: [@JG-silv](https://github.com/JG-silv)
 ---

-⭐ Obrigado por visitar meu perfil!
+⭐ Thank you for visiting my profile!